simscape/Electric-Vehicle-Simscape/README.md

 global warming, the automotive sector is rapidly developing and proposing innovative low-carbon solutions.
 Among these solutions, electric vehicles (EVs) have gained traction thanks to their reduced carbon footprint and overall efficiency.
-The mass adoption of EVs depends onf actors including the cost of ownership, safety, and range anxiety.
+The mass adoption of EVs depends on factors including the cost of ownership, safety, and range anxiety.
 Typically, these vehicles employ large battery packs, which are often the most expensive component of the vehicle.
 Modeling and simulation play then an important role in reducing